ahryciw/Raith_GDSII/docs/quickstart.rst

    Structure 1: 10-um-cantilever
    GDSII library cantilevers.csf successfully written.

 Next, we create a positionlist using a Raith_positionlist object.
-We specify a 100 μm × 100 μm writefield and a 10 mm × 10 mm chip, and assume that the path of :file:`cantilevers.csf` will be :file:`F:\\Raith\\` on the Raith computer:
+We specify a 100 µm × 100 µm writefield and a 10 mm × 10 mm chip, and assume that the path of :file:`cantilevers.csf` will be :file:`F:\\Raith\\` on the Raith computer:

 .. code-block:: matlabsession